thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - **Registration Data**: You have to verify that all issues related to registration data have been resolved (see the Administering Registration Data section).
 If this has already been done before the competition, as is recommended, no bigger issues are expected at this stage.
 - **Score taking errors**: Always double-check scorecards after they are entered.
 This can be done during or after the competition is finished, but always **before **submitting the results (help from reliable organizers or volunteers can be enrolled).
 When doing this, remember to check for missing signatures from the judge or competitor and verify that extra attempts were entered at their correct positions in the average, and that the ambiguous times are always entered in the worst reasonable interpretation according to [Guideline A7c+](https://www.worldcubeassociation.org/regulations/guidelines.html#A7c+).
 It is good practice to have a different person from the initial data enterer perform the double-checking, in case handwriting is interpreted differently.

 Also be aware of potential scoretaking errors.
-Scoretaking software like WCA Live will automatically check for results that exceeded the time limit or did not pass the cutoff, as long as WCA Live is synchronized with the times set in the competition’s edit page on the WCA website.
+Scoretaking software like WCA Live will automatically check for results that exceeded the time limit or did not pass the cutoff, as long as WCA Live is synchronized with the times set in the competition's edit page on the WCA website.
 However, if you are not using WCA Live, or if your scoretaking software does not automatically check that the results comply with the WCA Regulations, check that all results comply with the stated cutoffs, time limits, and cumulative time limits that were in place for that round of the competition.

 - **Cutoffs**: If people do not meet the cutoff for a combined round, their further results have to be blank and they will have no average result.
 Blank results are different from DNF or DNS results, and are recorded as "no result".
 - **Time limits**: Times that exceeded the time limits must be changed to DNF.